lockss/laaws-metadataextractor/README.md

 ### API is documented at:
 #### http://localhost:28120/swagger-ui.html

-### Stop:
+### Stop the web service:
 `./stopLaawsMdx`

 ### Getting Archival Unit contents from a SOAP web service
-To specify the properties of the SOAP web service (like the classic LOCKSS daemon) used to get the URLs of an Archival Unit, add in config/lockss.opt the following options with the appropriate values:
+To specify the properties of the SOAP web service (like the classic LOCKSS daemon) used to get the URLs of an Archival Unit, edit in config/lockss.txt the following options with the appropriate values:

 org.lockss.plugin.auContentFromWs.urlListWs.addressLocation=http://localhost:8081/ws/DaemonStatusService?wsdl